top of page

 Director

-Mariana is a human rights practitioner with over 20 years experience in post conflict justice, including at the Rwanda Tribunal and Special Court for Sierra Leone, where she was a Legal Adviser.
-More recently she was Head of Programmes at Aegis Trust, and Deputy Director of REDRESS where she had been its Post Conflict Justice Adviser working on transitional justice cases and projects with affected communities in DRC, Northern Uganda, Kenya, Central African Republic.
+Mariana is a human rights practitioner with over 25 years experience in post conflict justice, including at the UN Int'l Criminal Tribunal for Rwanda and at Special Court for Sierra Leone, where she was a Legal Adviser.
+More recently she was Head of Guide at the Global Survivors' fund, and Head of Programmes at Aegis Trust, and before that Deputy Director of REDRESS, where she had also been its Post Conflict Justice Adviser working on transitional justice cases and projects with affected communities in DRC, Northern Uganda, Kenya, Central African Republic.
+Mariana taught Public Int'l Law and International Criminal Law at the London School of Economics while undertaking doctoral research.
+She is co-editor of 'Reparations for Genocide, War Crimes and Crimes Against Humanity' 2009, 2019 (2nd ed.), Brill / Nijdorf.
+She holds an LLM from London School of Economics and an LLB from King's College London.

 Najlaa El Khalifa

-Najlaa is a British/Sudanese human rights lawyer, formerly Acting Executive Director for Sudanese Rights Group as well as Human Rights Officer and Consultant for the African Centre for Justice and Peace Studies where she specifically investigated torture in Sudan.
-Najlaa has further experience working at Human Rights Watch researching Sudanese women human rights defenders and at REDRESS as their Sudan Project Officer, coordinating their Criminal Laws Reform project and Prohibition of Torture in Sudan.
+Najlaa is a British/Sudanese human rights lawyer, formerly Acting Executive Director for Sudanese Rights Group as well as Human Rights Officer and Consultant for the African Centre for Justice and Peace Studies where she specifically investigated torture and related sexual violence in Sudan.
+Najlaa worked as a consultant at Human Rights Watch researching Sudanese women human rights defenders and at REDRESS as their Sudan Project Officer, coordinating their Criminal Laws Reform project and Prohibition of Torture in Sudan.
+Najlaa has experience documenting conflict-related sexual violence and is a respected advocate.
+She obtained her LLB from Beirut Arab University in Alexandria, Egypt where she also obtained her masters in Law.
+She participated in the Human Rights Advocates Programme at Colombia University in New York in 2010.

 Victoria Taban